WarrenTheRabbit/TIL/langchain/coerce-RunnableLike-to-Runnable.md

         )
 ```

 For example, a `Callable` 'thing' with the correct input-output behaviours is a `RunnableLike`.
-Therefore, when coerced to a `RunnableLambda`, it is augmented with the `Runnable` protocol's toolkit and methods of use.
+Therefore, it can be coerced to a `RunnableLambda`.
+When it is, it is augmented with the `Runnable` protocol's toolkit and gains access to its mechanism of use (imperative and declarative).

 ---